Results from Rupture Directivity of Moderate Earthquakes in Northern California

 The map shows the locations of 36 of the earthquakes analyzed: one event near Mammoth Lakes, three events in Humboldt county, and four events near Paso Robles are located outside of the map.
-The earthquakes discussed in the text are identified.
 The small dots represent Shakemap recording stations.

 Distribution of Rupture Direction and Velocity